Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

+Guo and Jerrum~\cite{GJ21} gave a perfect sampler for the hard sphere model at activity $\lambda<2^{-(d+1/2)}$ with runtime $O(|\Lambda|)$.
+Subsequently, Anand, G\"obel, Pappik, and Perkins~\cite{AGPP24} showed the existence of a perfect sampling algorithm for the hard sphere model on finite boxes $\Lambda\subseteq \R^d$ whose expected number of iterations is $O(|\Lambda|)$ assuming Strong Spatial Mixing, which is known to hold up to $\lambda<e/\Delta_{\phi}$.
+This result also applies to Gibbs point processes with finite-range repulsive pair potentials.
+Note that the runtime constant depends on Strong Spatial Mixing constants, the activity $\lambda$, and the dimension.

-We prove a lower bound for the spectral gap and show rapid mixing of Continuum Glauber for finite-range repulsive pair potentials for activity $\lambda < \frac{e}{\Delta_\phi}$, and thus improve upon the range of activity known for rapid mixing of dynamics analyzed by \cite{HPP21}, \cite{GJ21}, and match the range of $\lambda$ achieved by \cite{FGKP21}, \cite{FGKKP22}, \cite{MP22Strong}, \cite{AGPP24} using more sophisticated algorithms.
-Although this does not improve the known range of activity for efficient sampling, our results are for Continuum Glauber, a simpler and more natural process of independent interest.
+Our results for efficient sampling from the grand canonical ensemble improve upon the range of activity for algorithms given by \cite{HPP21}, \cite{GJ21}, \cite{FGKKP22}, \cite{friedrich2022using} and match the range of activity achieved by \cite{MP22Strong}, \cite{AGPP24} using more sophisticated algorithms for the hard sphere model.
+We note that our results (a) do not require pairwise interactions to have finite-range and (b) are for Continuum Glauber, a simpler and more natural process of independent interest.

 Establishing mixing from an arbitrary starting configuration requires an additional argument (compared to starting from the empty configuration).
 An arbitrary starting distribution does not have bounded relative density with respect to the target distribution.
-To handle this, in \Cref{subsec: burn-in}), we use a ``burn-in'' argument showing that after a small number of steps we reach a distribution that is close to one with bounded relative density.
+To handle this, we use a ``burn-in'' argument showing that after a small amount of time we reach a distribution that is close to one with bounded relative density (see \Cref{subsec: burn-in}).
+We also bound the time complexity of \Cref{alg:birth_death} for Continuum Glauber.